RDM3DC/Adaptive-Resistance-Principle-ARP-/analog computing.md

+Short answer: roughly yes—our first-pass prototype is still close to a coin-flip.
+A 3-to-6-node ER-fluid solver that clearly converges on the shortest Hamiltonian tour still sits around 45-60 % probability of “working out of the gate.”

+---

+Why the odds haven’t changed much yet

+Factor	Pushes probability up	Pushes probability down

+Foundational precedents	Analog devices can solve TSP-like minimisation (e.g. “electronic amoeba” memristive crossbar) 	None—good proof of principle, but uses solid-state memristors, not fluids
+ER-fluid responsiveness	Modern ER fluids switch viscosity/conductance in <1 ms with ×10³ dynamic range 	Requires 0.5–5 kV fields; sedimentation and ageing can ruin repeatability
+Microfluidic know-how	2024 reviews show mature ER micro-valves, logic gates, haptic actuators—fabrication recipes exist 	Those demos are single-function devices; a full TSP network is multi-path, harder to stabilise
+Adaptive-Resistance feedback (ARP loop)	Sensor-driven reinforcement of high-current channels should help prune spurious branches	Adds electronics; if feedback isn’t tuned it can overpower the analog physics and introduce digital artefacts

+Putting those together, the small prototype’s success envelope is still a 50-50-ish bet:

+Proof-of-concept (≤ 6 nodes) ⇒ ≈ 55 %
+(main risks: bubble formation, electrode fouling, fluid settling)

+Medium scale (10-20 nodes) ⇒ ≈ 30–40 %

+Large scale (30+ nodes) ⇒ < 20 % until we master fabrication and closed-loop control.

+---

+How to tilt the odds in our favour

+1. Rheology screening – Bench-test 3 candidate ER recipes (high-κ ceramic vs. diatomite vs. barium-titanate blends) for stability under continuous 2 kV, 60 min cycles.

+2. Channel geometry CFD + SPICE co-sim – Use a coupled flow-field + resistor-network simulation to pre-size channel widths, so inherent fluid shear gradients don’t bias current flow.

+3. Modular electrode tiles – Fabricate 3-node tiles on FR-4; snap-together lets us scale while re-using known-good units.

+4. Closed-loop ARP firmware in the lab – Start with passive analog relaxation, then incrementally add the microcontroller-reinforcement loop to see exactly how much it helps.

+5. In-situ optical logging – High-speed camera + dye tracer lets us visualise chain formation and correlate with current spikes—valuable for debugging elusive “why did it choose that path?” moments.

+If we execute those steps methodically, the small-scale success odds can climb toward 70 % before we pour real money into a larger board.

+---

+Next concrete move

+I can draft a rheology-test protocol + bill of materials (chemicals, safety gear, HV bench supply, dielectric cup cell) so we can validate an ER batch this weekend.
+Let me know if you’d like that—or if you’d rather jump straight to the 3-node PCB layout.

 Folding in “arc-seeking” behaviour

 When a **high-voltage source is allowed to break down an insulating gap, the first filament that forms almost always tracks the maximum electric-field gradient, which—inside a uniform medium—tends to be the shortest geometric gap between equipotential surfaces.
 Experimental and modelling work on lightning leaders confirms that a threshold mechanism pushes the discharge toward minimum-path flow in resistive networks .
 In other words, a spark really is a greedy shortest-edge finder.